Select your language

 1. Key messages

-• Between 1997 and 2018, Belgium saw a significant rise in childhood overweight prevalence.
+• Between 1997 and 2018, Belgium saw a significant rise in the prevalence of childhood overweight.

 • This increase was especially pronounced among children from lower socioeconomic backgrounds, exacerbating existing socioeconomic differences (the absolute, not the relative) over time.